 Paul combines two things that we rarely tend to link together–opportunity and opposition.
 We know historically that Paul spent more time in the city of Ephesus than any other city he visited (except possibly his jail term in Rome).
 We know from Luke’s account in Acts 19 that Paul certainly was effective in his work for the Kingdom of God in Ephesus.
 And we know from that same account that it was actually his effective work that brought on some daunting adversaries.

 In Paul’s case he was immediately confronted by hawkers of a pagan deity because he had ruined their business by pointing people to the one true King.
-Notice that Paul still has faith to believe and see that this is a wide open door from God for effective work.
-He simply goes in with both eyes open and a keen sense of spiritual insight to know that what he advances in faith will be faithfully opposed.
+Notice that Paul still had faith to believe and see that this is a wide open door from God for effective work.
+He simply went in with both eyes open and a keen sense of spiritual insight.
+He knew that what he advanced in faith would be faithfully opposed.
 Paul is not daunted by this forecast because he has a clear sense of calling and direction from God.
-And he understood opposition well-he use to be the opposition before Jesus changed his life.
+He understood opposition well because he use to be the opposition before Jesus changed his life.

-But we must still walk through the wide open doors of effective work for His Kingdom and His glory-knowing that He is the greater King.
+But we must still walk through the wide open doors of effective work for His Kingdom and His glory, knowing that He is the greater King.